-- - a driver
+- a driver

-- (27) Read and listen to the article.
-Mark the sentences T (true) or F (false).
+- F (false).
 Say why the F ones are false.

-- 1 Britain is a good country for cyclists and pedestrians.
+- Britain is a good country for cyclists and pedestrians.

 - 2 It's expensive to use ATMs in Britain.

 - 3 British drivers are nice to other drivers.

 - # Boots the Chemist only has medicine.

 - 5 In Britain people don't have ID cards.

 - 6 Summers in Britain are very hot.

 - 7 In Starbucks in Britain waiters don't use your first name.